wo people leaning on each other in a moment of care and support

 but support while becoming someone new over and over.

-Because mothering is far too much for anyone to carry alone.
+Because the mothering role is far too encompassing for anyone to carry alone.